 - Present evidence of graduation from an approved high school (transcript with date of graduation or high school diploma) or possess a General Equivalency Diploma or its satisfactory equivalent.
+Transcripts and any satisfactory equivalents must be submitted in a sealed envelope.
 Nursing applicants will need proof of completion of English, Algebra, Biology, and Chemistry courses. - 2.
-File an official Nashua Community College application form, a non-refundable \$20 application fee.
+File an official Nashua Community College application, and a non-refundable \$20 application fee.
 If reapplication is necessary either for a new program or for a new academic year, the applicant must submit a new application and the \$20 fee. - Present, when requested, recommendations from a high school teacher or an employer.
 The recommendations should reflect character, personality, special abilities, and general qualifications for college study. - 4.
 Submit official transcripts of all previous college work.
 Grades of courses transferred are not included in the GPA (Grade Point Average).
-Credits transferred from another institution will be added to the total credits accumulated for graduation. - 5.
-Participate in Accuplacer Course Placement Assessment when required.
-There is a \$15 fee to take this test.
-Students with documented disabilities needing accommodations for Accuplacer Assessment must notify the Admissions Office prior to the testing date.
-There is a \$20 fee to retake the test. - 6.
-Every degree student must demonstrate basic arithmetic and algebra skills before enrolling in college-level math and other courses (e.g., science).
-To earn an associate degree, students will be required to complete successfully one or more college-level math classes as specified by the particular program to which the student has been accepted.
-Students lacking basic arithmetic and algebra skills may achieve those competencies through developmental math courses offered at the College.
+Credits transferred from another institution will be added to the total credits accumulated for graduation.